Tommymuia/End-phase-2-project/ticketing-app/README.md

 Responsive Design: The entire application is optimized to deliver a consistent and high-quality experience across all devices like the mobile, tablet and desktop screens.

+Authentication

+The platform provides standard, secure pathways for user access:

+Sign Up: Simple process for new users to create a dedicated Tickify account.

+Login: Quick authentication method for existing users to sign in and access their purchases and profile.